Welcome to our 1894 Victorian!

 Developed in 2013, Mason County is home to the Lumber Heritage Trail.
 Each of the 14 destinations along the trail help tell the story of life in the late 1800s when the county’s lumber economy was in full swing.

-Ludington is a great beach town in the summer months, but as the seasons change, the sights become even more beautiful covered in frosty blankets of snow.
+Ludington is even more beautiful covered in frosty blankets of snow!
 Come enjoy a cozy weekend at the Lamplighter Bed & Breakfast and venture out to the state park for cross-country skiing or a guided snowshoe walk.
 You’ll also find places to snowmobile and ski in the Ludington, Manistee or Pentwater areas.
+For more ideas on how to spend a winter getaway in Ludington, click here!